commonsharp/SurvivalProject-Server/README.md

 * If you have 2 players on one team in hero mode, the game starts.
 * If a user puts two cards of the same type and same price in the user shop, and someone purchase it, the two of them are removed.

+# 02/05/2017
+* Found a way to decompress PGF files and compress PNG/BMP files.
+This means it is now possible to edit the graphics of the game.
+Credits also go to FunG who guided me on how to decompress the PGF files.

 # 01/05/2017
 * Updated the instructions on how to install the server after implementing Hibernate.
 * You now get a visit bonus every 4 hours.
 You get 1-20 elements per visit, 1000 code and 1-20 coins.